 How to Store Peonies to Bloom Later

-Peonies only bloom for a couple of weeks here in late June, but one way to prolong them is by picking them at just the right time and storing them in the refrigerator.
+Peonies only bloom for a couple of weeks in late June here in zone 3, but it is possible to prolong their season with some little tricks!
+One way is by picking them at just the right time and storing them in the refrigerator.
 Wait until your peony bud has all its colour and is squishy to the touch, like a marshmallow.
-Then, cut the stem, remove all of the leaves, and wrap it gently in some plastic cling wrap.
-Store it horizontally in your fridge for a few weeks, and then pull it out later, place it in a vase with water, and watch its petals unfurl.
+In this marshmallow stage, as it's called, there will be no more green visible on the flower bud and all you will see are the coloured petals just about ready to unfurl.
+Once your buds look like this, cut the stems with a sharp knife or garden shears, remove all of the leaves, and wrap the cut stems gently in some plastic cling wrap.
+Store them horizontally in your fridge for a few weeks, and then pull them out later, place them in a vase with water, and watch their petals unfurl.

 Watch this video to see these peony growing & storing tips in action:

 I hope these tips have helped you today!
 Do you grow peonies already or do you want to start growing them next year?
 If you don't like peonies at all, that's ok too!
 Do you have a different favorite flower?
 Let me know in the comments below or @thediymommy!